A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Introduction

 \section{Introduction}

-In the seminal paper by \citet{ArtznerDelbaenEberHeath1999}, the authors proposed an axiomatic approach to defining risk measures that are meant to give a numerical value of the riskiness of a given financial contract or portfolio.
-Alternatively, one can view the risk measures as a tool that allows to establish preference orders on the set of cashflows according to their riskiness. {Another seminal paper, \citet{ChernyMadan2009}, introduced and studied axiomatic approach to defining performance measures, or acceptability indices, that are meant to provide evaluation of performance of a financial portfolio.
+In the seminal paper by Artzner et al. \cite{ArtznerDelbaenEberHeath1999}, the authors proposed an axiomatic approach to defining risk measures that are meant to give a numerical value of the riskiness of a given financial contract or portfolio.
+Alternatively, one can view the risk measures as a tool that allows to establish preference orders on the set of cash flows according to their riskiness.
+Another seminal paper, Cherny and Madan \cite{ChernyMadan2009}, introduced and studied axiomatic approach to defining performance measures, or acceptability indices, that are meant to provide evaluation of performance of a financial portfolio.
 In their most native form, performance measures evaluate the trade-off between return on the portfolio and the portfolio's risk.
-Both \citet{ArtznerDelbaenEberHeath1999} and \citet{ChernyMadan2009} were concerned with measures of risk and measures of performance in static framework.}
+Both Artzner et al. \cite{ArtznerDelbaenEberHeath1999} and Cherny and Madan \cite{ChernyMadan2009} were concerned with measures of risk and measures of performance in the static framework.

-As shown in one of the first papers that studied risk measures in dynamic framework, \citet{Riedel2004}, if one is concerned about making noncontradictory decisions (from the risk point of view) over the time, then an additional axiom, called time consistency, is needed.
-Over the past decade significant progress has been made towards expanding the theory of dynamic risk measures and their time consistency. {For example, so called cocycle condition (for convex risk measures) was studied in ~\cite{FollmerPenner2006}, recursive construction was exploited in~\cite{CheriditoKupper2006}, relation to acceptance and rejection sets was studied in~\cite{Delbaen2006}, the concept of prudence was introduced in~\cite{Penner04}, connections to g-expectations were studied in~\cite{RosazzaGianin2006}, and the relation to Bellman's principle of optimalty was shown in~\cite{ArtznerDelbaenEberHeathKu2007}.}
+As shown in one of the first papers that studied risk measures in the dynamic framework, Riedel \cite{Riedel2004}, if one is concerned about making noncontradictory decisions (from the risk point of view) over time, then an additional axiom, called time consistency, is needed.
+Over the past decade significant progress has been made towards expanding the theory of dynamic risk measures and their time consistency. {For example, so called cocycle condition (for convex risk measures) was studied in F\"ollmer and Penner~\cite{FollmerPenner2006}, recursive construction was exploited in Cheridito and Kupper~\cite{CheriditoKupper2006}, relation to acceptance and rejection sets was studied in Delbaen~\cite{Delbaen2006}, the concept of prudence was introduced in Penner~\cite{Penner04}, connections to g-expectations were studied in Rosazza Gianin~\cite{RosazzaGianin2006}, and the relation to Bellman's principle of optimality was shown in Artzner et al.~\cite{ArtznerDelbaenEberHeathKu2007}.}

-For more details on dynamic cash-additive measures also called dynamic monetary risk measures, we also refer the reader to a comprehensive survey paper \cite{AcciaioPenner2010} and the references therein.